 I tend to book bonus points with them whenever I stay but the price of this varies.
 Some properties can charge nearly ten extra dollars per night for 1000 bonus points per night, but others will charge only half for every 1000 points.
 This same rate can be found for 2000 or 3000 bonus points per night.
-I tend only book bonus nights when the bonus points option is under five dollars for 1000 points.
-Sometimes they have offers where you can earn a whole lot of bonus points when staying (for example) at two of their brands in the space of 3 months – make use of these if you can.
+I tend only book bonus nights when the bonus points option is under five dollars for each 1000 points.
+Sometimes IHG have offers where you can earn a whole lot of bonus points when staying (for example) at two of their brands in the space of 3 months – make use of these if you can.
 However, to access these bonus points you need to book directly on the IHG website – and I always use the website any time I book at their properties.
 IHG Rewards Club has 4 tiers – Club, Gold, Platinum, and Spire.
 Club is the entry level, and if you accumulate 10 nights per year or 10000 points earned you head into the Gold tier.
 Being a tier member has brought me many benefits, such as complimentary upgrades and bonus points.
 Reaching the Gold tier is easy – just stay 3 nights at an IHG property and avail yourself of the 3000 bonus points per night option (bonus points count for tier status) and you can reap tier benefits after only one stay.

 Some loyalty programs allow you to earn points through a linked Credit Card scheme – these can be fantastic way of building points (assuming you remember to pay your card debts on time).
 However, this is not universal and will only apply to certain countries.